KinGuy/NNSnake/README.md

 # NNSnake
-A snake game and a neuralNet to learn how to play it
+A snake game and a NeuralNet to learn how to play it